If you are a student interested in the career of architect or civil engineer, and the warrant of perit, in Malta:

 Once you complete the academic training programme, you will be required to undertake a period of professional traineeship of at least one year’s duration.
 Training is undertaken under the supervision of a warranted perit.
 You will be required to keep a log-book of the activities undertaken during this training period, which is designed to cover various aspects of the profession.
 At the end of the traineeship period, you will be examined by the Periti Warranting Board, and, if successful, admitted to the Warrant of Perit.

-To apply for a warrant online, log in to the Official Application page using your e-ID.
+To apply for a warrant online, click here for the Official Application.

 If you are a citizen of an EU Member state, and an architect or civil engineer in your country: